-Exploration equipment 20% Office furniture 20%
+Office furniture 20% Exploration equipment 20%

 An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in profit or loss.